 For more information about using an LCD on the Raspberry Pi, check out our tutorial Raspberry Pi LCD Set Up and Programming in Python.

 Enable the One-Wire Interface

-We will need to enable the One-Wire interface before the Pi can receive data from the sensor.
-Once you’ve connected it, power up your Pi and log in, then follow these steps to enable the One-Wire interface:
+We’ll need to enable the One-Wire interface before the Pi can receive data from the sensor.
+Once you’ve connected the DS18B20, power up your Pi and log in, then follow these steps to enable the One-Wire interface:

 1. At the command prompt, enter: sudo nano /boot/config.txt, then add this to the bottom of the file:

-3. At the command prompt, enter sudo modprobe w1–gpio
+3. Log in to the Pi again, and at the command prompt enter sudo modprobe w1–gpio

 4. Then enter sudo modprobe w1-therm